UPPMAX/UPPMAX-documentation/docs/software/python.md

     one of the modules is `python/2.X.Y` and the other module is `python3/3.X.Y` (i.e. not `python/3.X.Y`).

+## Loading Python package modules

+!!! note "Terminology"

+    There exist many Python libraries.
+    Although these are formally called 'modules',
+    in this document, we call them 'packages', to distinguish those from [the UPPMAX modules](../cluster_guide/modules.md).

+For more complex complex Python packages, there exist [UPPMAX modules](../cluster_guide/modules.md) to load these:

+- `python_GIS_packages`: for geographic information system packages
+- `python_ML_packages`: for machine learning Python packages

+???- question "How could I find these modules myself?"

+    Use:

+    ```
+    module spider packages
+    ```

 ## Loading Python packages

+!!! note "Terminology"

     There exist many Python libraries.
-Although these are called 'modules', we call them 'packages' in this document, to distinguish those from the UPPMAX modules.
+    Although these are formally called 'modules',
+    in this document, we call them 'packages', to distinguish those from [the UPPMAX modules](../cluster_guide/modules.md).

 Many scientific tools are distributed as Python packages, which allows any user to run complex tools from a terminal or script.